 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-Alterations have taken place including an extension to the rear and a former bedroom converted to a shower room.
-Our valuation assumes that all necessary Local Authority certification has been obtained although some of these may be historic or may be exempt from requiring certification.
+Alterations have taken place, including French doors added to the rear of the living room.
+Our valuation assumes that all necessary Local Authority certification has been obtained.